paliyo22/server-news-project/README.md

 - `POST /auth/role`: Modify user roles (admin only).

 ### `/user`
-- `GET /user`: Get information about the authenticated user.
+- `GET /user/me`: Get information about the authenticated user.
-- `GET /user/getall`: Retrieve a list of all users (admin only).
+- `GET /user/all`: Retrieve a list of all users (admin only).
-- `PATCH /user/update`: Update user profile information.
+- `PATCH /user/me`: Update user profile information.
 - `POST /user/delete`: Soft-delete a user (deactivate).
-- `DELETE /user/erase`: Permanently delete inactive users (admin + extra password).
+- `DELETE /user/clean`: Permanently delete inactive users (admin + extra password).
 - `GET /user/like/:id`: Check if the user has liked a specific news post.
 - `POST /user/like/:id`: Add a like to a news article.
 - `DELETE /user/like/:id`: Remove a like from a news article.
-- `POST /user/comment/:id`: Add a comment to a news article.
-- `DELETE /user/comment/:id`: Delete a comment from a news article.
 - `GET /user/:id`: Retrieve user info by ID (admin only).

 ### `/news`
 - `GET /news`: Get a list of all news articles.
 - `GET /news/featured`: Get featured or highlighted news.
-- `POST /news/fetch`: Fetch news from an external API (e.g., Google News).
-- `POST /news/:id`: Toggle visibility status of a news article.
-- `DELETE /news/clean`: Delete inactive news entries (admin only).
 - `GET /news/inactive`: Get non-visible news (admin only).
-- `GET /news/newsComment/:id`: Get comments on a news article.
-- `GET /news/replies/:id`: Get replies to a specific comment.
 - `GET /news/category/:category`: Filter news by category.
+- `POST /news/search`: Returns all news articles that contain the entered text in the title.
+- `POST /news/fetch`: Fetch news from an external API (e.g., Google News).
+- `DELETE /news/clean`: Delete inactive news entries (admin + extra password).
 - `GET /news/:id`: Get a single news article by ID.
+- `POST /news/:id`: Toggle visibility status of a news article.

 ### `/comment`
-- *(To be implemented due to an initial design oversight.)*
+- `GET /comment/replies/:id`: Retrieves the replies to a comment.
+- `POST /comment/likes/batch`: Returns the like status for a set of comments based on an array of IDs.
+- `POST /comment/like/:id`: Adds a like to a comment.
+- `DELETE /comment/like/:id`: Removes a like from a comment.
+- `GET /comment/:id`: Retrieves the comments associated with a news article.
+- `POST /comment/:id`: Adds a comment or a reply related to a news article.
+- `PATCH /comment/:id`: Updates the content of a comment.
+- `DELETE /comment/:id`: Deletes a comment or a reply.

 ---